0chain/zboxcli/README.md

 ```

-Response will be meta data for the given filepath/lookuphash (if using authTicket)
+Response will be metadata for the given filepath/lookuphash (if using authTicket)

-### Rename
+## Rename

 `rename` command helps in renaming a file existing already on dStorage.